Skip to content Skip to footer

 • Complete the Application: Provide accurate and detailed information on the application form.
 Ensure that you include all relevant medical and employment details.

 • Await a Decision: After submitting your application, it will be reviewed by the Disability Determination Services (DDS) office.
 The review process can take several months.
 You will receive a decision letter informing you of the outcome of your application.
+We maintain communication with the SSA employees reviewing your file and ensure they have your records and deadlines are met.